 - 6.1 The guidance contained in this section of the Code is a reminder of other statutory requirements, which are relevant to fishing vessels covered by the Code.
-It does not form part of the statutory requirements under the Fishing Vessels (Codes of Practice) Regulations 2017. - 6.2 An owner will be required to ensure that an appropriate and up to date health and safety risk assessment has been completed in accordance with the Merchant Shipping and Fishing Vessels (Health and Safety at Work) Regulations 1997.
+It does not form part of the statutory requirements under the Fishing Vessels (Codes of Practice) Regulations 2017. - 6.2 An owner will be required to ensure that an appropriate and up to date health and safety risk assessment has been completed in accordance with the Merchant Shipping and Fishing Vessels (Health and Safety at Work) Regulations 1997, as amended. - 6.3 Attention is also drawn to the Merchant Shipping and Fishing Vessels (Personal Protective Equipment) Regulations 1999 which set out the general rule that persona Protective Equipment must be used when risks cannot be avoided or reduced to an acceptable level.